majidabbasi1991/hippocampus-3d-attention-unet/README.md

 └── README.md

 ## Data and Preprocessing

 This repository does **not** contain raw or preprocessed MRI data.

 All experiments were conducted using the **Medical Segmentation Decathlon – Task04 (Hippocampus)** dataset.

 Preprocessing is fully reproducible using the script:

 `preprocessing/preprocessed.py`

 The preprocessing pipeline includes:

 1. Resampling to isotropic voxel spacing
 2. Intensity normalization (z-score, non-zero voxels)
-3. Center cropping / padding to fixed shape
+3. Center cropping / padding to a fixed shape
 4. Binary mask post-processing

+---

+## Dataset and Patch Sampling

+Preprocessed volumes are loaded using a custom PyTorch `Dataset` implementation.

+Patch-based sampling is used during training to address class imbalance and GPU memory constraints.
+A foreground-biased sampling strategy increases the probability of extracting patches containing hippocampus voxels.

+Dataset splitting (train / validation / test) is performed automatically and stored as a JSON file for reproducibility.

+See:
+`dataset/dataset_patches.py`

+---

+## Model Architecture

+The proposed model is a 3D U-Net enhanced with:

+- Dilated convolutions for increased receptive field
+- Attention Gates to suppress irrelevant background regions

+The architecture is implemented in PyTorch and trained end-to-end for binary hippocampus segmentation.